cs1302uga/cs1302-ce23/README.md

 1. Write a static method in the `StreamPractice` class called `getNetIncome` that takes an `Employee` reference as a parameter and returns the net income for the specified employee.
-An employee’s net income is defined as their gross income minus the sum of their deductions.
+An employee’s net income is defined as their gross income minus the sum of their deductions. **Note:** In this version of the `Employee` class, the deductions are dollar amounts, not percentages.

 1. Print the individual net incomes of all employees -- each on their own line, prefixed with a `$` and formatted to display two digits after the decimal.
    You should use the `getNetIncome` method that you wrote in the previous step.

 **CHECKPOINT**